What Is Freemasonry?

 Freemasonry is primarily interested in generating fraternal fellowship and

 building strong moral character.
-It differs in that, unlike most clubs,
+It differs in that, unlike most clubs, societies and

 similar organizations, Freemasonry does not actively solicit for new members.